labanau/labanau/README.md

 ### - I'm currently...

-- Improving my React Native skills.
-- Learning to develop C# full-stack applications
+- Outside of to work, developing C# full-stack applications
-- Revising and refreshing my C++ knowledge.
-- Adding databases to my skill set.
+- Working with C++ to develop and refactor projects.

 ---